Revenue Operations (RevOps) Blog | RevPartners

 RevOps has always been utilized, but just recently the term itself blew up.
 Before it became a hashtag on LinkedIn, companies were driving revenue growth and pursuing continuous improvement through RevOps principles by integrating marketing, sales, and customer teams more effectively.
 The industry created the term, the term didn’t create the industry.

 The problem is that many people think revenue operations is a new thing, and, as a result, there has been a rush to define it.
-As an industry, we’ve done a poor job of it, which has led to confusion.
+But companies have been doing it (whether they call it that or not), and when done well, it pays off, RevOps-aligned organizations grow revenue 3x faster than those without it.

 Let’s make an attempt at defining what revenue operations really is.
 Sometimes, the best way to define a word is to define what it is not.
-RevOps is NOT:

-Very simply, RevOps is the science of sustainable revenue growth.
+Very simply, RevOps is the science of sustainable revenue growth

 It seeks to accomplish the following: